-Microsoft Windows 7 professional is the operating system.
-There are some software available in this laboratory such as Microsoft office 2010(Word, Excel, Access and Power Point), Oracle 11g (for database class), Dev C++, NetBeans IDE, WinSCP and putty (to access Linux/Unix system).
+Microsoft Windows 7 or 10 professional is the operating system.
+There is some software available in this laboratory such as Microsoft Office 2016 Professional (Word, Excel, Access and PowerPoint), Oracle 11g (for database class), Dev C++, NetBeans IDE, Game Studio, WinSCP and putty (to access Linux/Unix system).